HenryLevenNU/equation-game-repo/README.md

 ***Usability***

-As seen in the solution architecture diagram above, the system uses handles incorrect inputs for 'Settings' and 'User input', for example in the case of incorrect data types like string, instead of their int/float answer.
+As seen in the solution architecture diagram, the system handles incorrect inputs for 'Settings' and 'User input', for example in the case of incorrect data types like string, instead of their int/float answer.
 In fact, the code clarifies the question and repeats the question for input until successful.

 ***Reliability***

-Command Line Interfaces are performant, so the Python program should run instantly.
+Command Line Interfaces (CLI) are performant, so the Python program should run instantly.
-Rigorous testing was carried out during and after development to ensure that all known bugs were fixed.
+Rigorous testing was carried out during and after development to fix bugs.

 ***Scalability***

 The code will be run locally.
-Additionally, it was programmed in a modular way, which allows for more functionality to be added down the line.
+Additionally, it was programmed in a modular way, so more functionality can be added down the line.

 ### 2.3  Functional Requirements